 Trio Celeste is a California-based ensemble.
-In residence at UCLA-Irvine, the trio is made up of violinist Iryna Krechkovsky, cellist Ross Gasworth and pianist Kevin Kwan Loucks.
+In residence at UC-Irvine, the trio is made up of violinist Iryna Krechkovsky, cellist Ross Gasworth and pianist Kevin Kwan Loucks.
 Their 2016 release for Navona Records evidences their elegant playing and imaginative exploration of the repertoire for chamber trio.

 The CD has Beethoven’s Piano Trio in G Major, Op 1, No. 2, an early work that seems to reluctantly say farewell to the 18th century even as it moves assuredly into the 1800’s with unabashed sentiment, playfulness and Romantic sweep.
 The Trio Celeste plays this early Beethoven gem with delicacy and bravura, yet never imposing interpretive excesses on the music.

 The next ten tracks of the CD are devoted to Constellations: Variations on a Theme by Beethoven.
 Commissioned by the trio from ten living composers, the collection of pieces consists of ten variations on the second movement of Beethoven’s Piano Trio in G Major, Op 1, No. 2, by Eugene Drucker, Mike Block, Eric Guinivan, Peter Erskine, Paul Dooley, Fred Hersch, Samuel Adler, Jim Scully, Christina Spinei and Pierre Jalbert.
 The ten miniatures range in length from barely over one minute to slightly over two, and vary in approach from the serious to the whimsical and from the decidedly atonal to the comfortably melodic.
 It is an altogether bold bit of programming and an eminently successful one.